aws/aws-connected-device-framework/source/packages/services/assetlibrary/docs/enhanced-search.md

 Confirm that this created a new CloudFormation stack named `cdf-assetlibrary-enhancedsearch-<cdf-environment-name>`.

+> :warning: Note: This solution includes adding a Neptune DB Cluster parameter group to enable Neptune streams.
+In order for those parameter group changes to take effect, all instances of the Neptune DB cluster need to be rebooted.
 ### Step 4: Deploy the "Export Neptune to ElasticSearch" solution

 1. Log into the AWS Console account that contains the CDF deployment you wish to migrate.